Small Magellanic Cloud: X-ray sources

 Two additional sources detected and listed in 3A include SMC X-2 at 3A 0042-738 and SMC X-3 at 3A 0049-726.

 Mini Magellanic Cloud (MMC)

-It has been proposed by astrophysicists D. S. Mathewson, V. L. Ford and N. Visvanathan that the SMC may in fact be split in two, with a smaller section of this galaxy behind the main part of the SMC (as seen from Earth perspective), and separated by about 30,000 ly.
-They suggest the reason for this is due to a past interaction with the LMC splitting the SMC, and that the two sections are still moving apart.
-They have dubbed this smaller remnant the Mini Magellanic Cloud.
+It has been proposed by astrophysicists D. S. Mathewson, V. L. Ford, and N. Visvanathan that the SMC may, in fact, be split in two, with a smaller section of this galaxy behind the main part of the SMC (as seen from Earth's perspective), and separated by about 30,000 ly.
+They suggest the reason for this is due to a past interaction with the LMC that split the SMC, and that the two sections are still moving apart.
+They dubbed this smaller remnant the Mini Magellanic Cloud.

+In 2023, it was reported that the SMC is indeed two separate structures with distinct stellar and gaseous chemical compositions, separated by around 5 kiloparsecs.